 The recovery process and any potential complications that could arise will also be discussed.
 At any time, you are encouraged to ask any questions that you may have.

 A second consultation is then performed closer to the date of your surgery to ensure that you are satisfied with the choices that have been made.
 All breast augmentations are performed in fully accredited hospitals with the assistance of a consulting anaesthetist.
 The surgery is usually done as “day surgery;” this means you can go home within a few hours of the procedure.

 What Breast Implants Should I Choose?

 Silicone or Saline?

-Dr. Merten routinely performs breast augmentation using cohesive gel silicone implants, and he is actively involved in clinical research in improving the long term outcome in breast implant surgery.
+Our Pure Aesthetics surgeons routinely perform breast augmentation using cohesive gel silicone implants, and are actively involved in clinical research in improving the long term outcome in breast implant surgery.
 Although saline-filled breast implants are available, they are infrequently used in Australia, and most plastic surgeons and patients find that the cohesive silicone gel implants have a more natural feel, are less likely to rippling than saline breast implants and do not deflate.

 Anatomic or Round?

 Breast implants come in different shapes and profiles.
 Anatomic or “teardrop” shaped implants were created with a more natural shape and are fuller in the lower half, similar to a natural breast.
 Round implants are more centrally full, and tend to provide more fullness in the upper breast.
 Both types of implants come in a range of “projections”, which is how much they push forward.
 Equally as important as the shape of the implant is the shape, tissue thickness and skin quality of the patient.
 Both types of implants can look excellent, and both can look more or less natural, depending on how they are used.